mirzahalilcevic/TheEscape/README.md

 # The Escape

 A first-person Wolfenstein 3D inspired game my colleague and I built for a school project.
-The game is written in C++ and uses pure Windows GDI with a ray casting algorithm for rendering.
+The game is written in C++ and uses Windows GDI with a ray casting algorithm for rendering.

 ## Download